inbravo/aws-feature-set/README.md

   - Minimum file size that I can store on S3 bucket is 0 byte.
   - Max 100 S3 buckets per account by default.
   - Individual Amazon S3 objects can range in size from a minimum of **0 bytes** to a maximum of **5 terabytes**.
 The largest object that can be uploaded in a single PUT is **5 gigabytes**.
 For objects larger than **100 megabytes**, customers should consider using the Multipart Upload capability.

+### S3 Security
+  - By default all newly created buckets are Private
+  - Control Access to buckets using
+      - Bucket Policies – bucket wide.
+      - Access Control Lists – up to individual objects.
+  - S3 buckets can log all access requests to another S3 bucket even another AWS account.

+### S3 Encryption
+  - In Transit : Secured using SSL/TLS
+  - Data at rest :
+	- Server Side
+		1. S3 Managed Keys – SSE – S3
+		2. AWS KMS Managed Keys – SSE – KMS – Envelop Key.
+Provides audit trail
+		3. SSE using customer provided keys.
+Key Management is responsibility of user.
+SSE-C
+	- Client Side
+		1. Encrypt data at client side and then upload to S3.

 ### S3 Versioning
   - Once versioning is turned on it cannot be removed.
 It can only be suspended.
 To remove versioning, you have to create a new bucket and transfer all files from old to new
   - For newer version of an object, you still have to set permissions to allow access.
 It is disabled by default even if previous version is public.